 —Arjun Appadurai, author of Modernity at Large

 Professor Kirsch has consulted widely on indigenous rights and environmental issues, including compensation for damage caused by nuclear weapons testing in the Marshall Islands, conservation and development in the Lakekamu River Basin of Papua New Guinea, and mining and property rights in the Solomon Islands.
 He has also collaborated with Amerindian communities in Suriname on a project concerning the impacts of bauxite mining and as an expert witness in a case on indigenous land rights at the Inter-American Court of Human Rights.
-These projects are the subject of his next book, The Politics of Engagement: Anthropology beyond the Text: The Politics of Engaged Research, which he began writing during a sabbatical in Winter 2014.
+These projects are the subject of his next book, Anthropology beyond the Text: The Politics of Engaged Research, which he began writing during a sabbatical in Winter 2014.

 Professor Kirsch earned his Ph.D. in anthropology from the University of Pennsylvania in 1991 and taught at Mount Holyoke College for four years before coming to the University of Michigan in 1995.
 He has held visiting research appointments at the University of Cambridge, Goldsmiths College in London, and Yale University.
 He has also participated in collaborative research projects on cultural property rights and on extractive conflicts in Latin America.
 Kirsch has received fellowships and grants from the program in Agrarian Studies at Yale University, the American Council of Learned Societies, the Economic and Social Research Council in the United Kingdom, Fulbright-Hays, a Michigan Humanities Award, the National Endowment for the Humanities, the National Science Foundation, a Royal Anthropological Institute fellowship for “Urgent Anthropology,” the Social Science Research Council, and the Wenner-Gren Foundation for Anthropological Research.
 At the University of Michigan, he teaches undergraduate courses and graduate seminars on anthropology and history, engaged anthropology, environmental anthropology, the anthropology of property, indigenous political movements, and the Pacific.